-In its submission, SP AusNet outlined that it has entered into contracts with embedded generators for the purpose of deferring transmission network connection augmentation only21.
-SP AusNet considered that this avoids transmission prescribed exit charges as opposed to prescribed locational TUoS22 and therefore provides a distinct network benefit.
-Therefore, SP AusNet believed that the proposed Rule change could lead to a level of under-compensation for the network benefits embedded generators provide and make non-network solutions less attractive to potential proponents23.
+In its submission, SP AusNet outlined that it has entered into contracts with embedded generators for the purpose of deferring transmission network connection augmentation only.24 SP AusNet considered that this avoids transmission prescribed exit charges as opposed to prescribed locational TUoS25 and therefore provides a distinct network benefit.
+Therefore, SP AusNet believed that the proposed rule change could lead to a level of under-compensation for the network benefits embedded generators provide and make non-network solutions less attractive to potential proponents.26

-Similarly, United Energy believed that the network support payment made to an embedded generator may actually represent the shadow price of prescribed exit services24.
-United Energy noted that, provided the parties to a network support
+Similarly, United Energy believed that the network support payment made to an embedded generator may actually represent the shadow price of prescribed exit

-17 TRUenergy, Consultation paper submission, pp. 2-3.
+20 TRUenergy, consultation paper submission, pp. 2-3.

-Grid Australia, Consultation paper submission, p.
+21 Grid Australia, consultation paper submission, p.
 1.

-19 Energy Power Systems, Consultation paper submission, p.
+22 Energy Power Systems, consultation paper submission, p.
 3.